cdunn2001/hw/doc/kes-paws-rest-api.md

 All field names shall use lower case.

-All fields shall use "snake-case" for multiword names, which concatenates the names with underscores.
-For example, ``current_frame_index``.
+All fields shall use "camelCase" for multiword names, which concatenates the names with following words capitalized in the first lett.
+For example, ``currentFrameIndex``.
+If this document contains non-camelCase words (for example snake_case), then this document is incorrect and should be fixed.
+This document is manually managed and I manually changed the naming convention after an early draft.

 ## Endpoint paths